Team USA basketball: 2019 FIBA World Cup roster, schedule, TV info, where players went to college | NCAA.com

 - Aug.
 16: USA 90, Spain 81 (Anaheim, Calif.) | Box score | Highlights

-Team USA then gets started in FIBA World Cup Group E play on Sunday, Sept.
+Team USA now gets started in FIBA World Cup Group E play on Sunday, Sept.
 1 against Czech Republic.
 Here is the team's tournament schedule for the first group stage:

 - Sept.
 1: USA vs. Czech Republic (Shanghai, China) | 8:30 a.m.
 ET